abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

 #### Example 3: Command With Both Options and Main Argument

-Let us look at this rather complicated command and its python code equivalent.
+Let’s look at this rather complicated command and its python code equivalent.

 ```paxter